DennisSmuda/dennissmuda-website/content/bevy-run-get-started.md

 //...
 ```

 Now the fun part!
 Bevy-"Systems" are just Rust-functions, <em>but</em> you can "query" for all kinds of game-resources by just defining the function signature.
-So in any system that needs to change the `AppState` (what screen the player is on), we can define it as such:
+So in any system that needs to change the `AppState`, like when the player has died and we want to enter the GameOver state, we can define it as such:

 ```rust
 // just example code